 - Do you want continuous recording (the answer to this one ought to be yes somewhere if only on the camera or DVR.)

-This why the 40 I currently have online are a mixture of brands and models.
+This why I currently have online are a mixture of brands and models.
 See my compare sheet.